elastic/integrations/packages/cloud_security_posture/docs/README.md

 | Findings          | Findings communicate the configuration risks discovered in your environments.
 The findings page will always display the most up-to-date configuration risks found.
 You can access the findings page in the main navigation pane of the security solution.
 Please read the [findings documentation](https://ela.st/findings) to learn more. |
 | Benchmark Rules   | Benchmarks hold the configuration rules that are used to assess your specific environments for secure configuration.
 You can access benchmark rules in the `Manage` section of the security solution under `CLOUD SECURITY POSTURE.` To learn more, please read the [benchmark rules documentation](https://ela.st/configuration-rules)                                                                                                                                                            |

-As questions come up, check out the [KSPM FAQ](https://ela.st/kspm-faq) or reach out to use directly in our [community slack workspace](https://elasticstack.slack.com/) in the #security or #cloud-security-product channels.
+As questions come up, check out the [KSPM FAQ](https://ela.st/kspm-faq) or reach out to use directly in our [community slack workspace](https://elasticstack.slack.com/) in the #security or #cloud-security channels.